 The population that shifts to vanpools is expected to be consistent with the general population's commute mode share.
-Emissions reduced from a commuter switching from a single occupancy vehicle (SOV) are assumed to be 100%.
-Emissions reduced from a commuter switching from a two person carpool are assumed to be 50%.
-Emissions reduced from a commuter switching from a 3+ person carpool are assumed to be 33%.
-Shifts from other modes (walking, biking, or transit modes) are not assumed to reduce $CO_2$ emissions.
+Emissions reduced from a commuter switching from a single occupancy vehicle (SOV) are assumed to be 100 percent.
+Emissions reduced from a commuter switching from a two person carpool are assumed to be 50 percent.
+Emissions reduced from a commuter switching from a 3+ person carpool are assumed to be 33 percent.
+Shifts from other modes (walking, biking, or transit modes) are not assumed to reduce CO_2 emissions, because these modes emit fewer CO_2 emissions per mile than vanpools.
+In reality, it is unlikely that anyone would shift from walking or biking, which are typically short-distance modes, to a long-distance vanpool trip, and MTC focuses on providing vanpools for routes that are not currently well-served by transit.
+However, assuming consistency with the general commute mode share produces a conservative estimate of CO_2 reductions.